 - Scrupulous in maintaining confidentiality about the results of the review

-Beyond these basic similarities there are significant differences in roles and responsibilities for peer reviewers—in line with the different objectives of MAP versus Accreditation:
+Beyond these basic similarities there are significant differences in roles and responsibilities for peer reviewers—in line with the different objectives of MAP versus Accreditation.
+For more detailed information please follow the links below:

 Contact Us About Peer Review